electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/cruisecontrol/_index.nb.md

 ---
-title: Cruise control
+title: Audi Q4 e-tron cruise control
 linktitle: Cruise control
-description: Cruise control maintains a desired driving speed constantly starting at around 30 km/h (18.6 mph), provided that it can be maintained by engine power and engine braking effects.
+description: Audi Q4 e-tron can be equipped with cruise control.
+Cruise control maintains a desired driving speed constantly starting at around 30 km/h (18.6 mph), provided that it can be maintained by engine power and engine braking effects.
 weight: 1
 ---